homestar92/ring-lardner-transcriptions/The Absent-Minded Beggar.md

 And it certainly puzzled her when her mother said John was in the same line, for John went to school every day, had a hard struggle keeping up and was obliged to study, with Mrs. Knowles' help, evenings; or when Mrs. Knowles had company or went out to dinner, John sat in his room and wrote endless lines of poetry.
 Charlotte decided that Mrs. Prendergast was being kidded.

 John's teachers had nothing but words of praise for his efforts in English and English literature, and later for his English translations of Greek and Latin verse, but things like mathematics, history and physics interested him not at all and he was hardly ever able to answer a question in class.
-Some- times he ignored the questions entirely, seeming not to have heard them.
+Sometimes he ignored the questions entirely, seeming not to have heard them.
 The women teachers were lenient with him because of his good looks and it was for this reason and the fact that he memorized whole pages of text-books just before examination time that he was able to get by.

 His absent-mindedness seemed to grow worse and worse as the years passed and on his high-school commencement night he afforded his classmates much glee by appearing at the church in dinner shirt and trousers and a dark brown coat.
 A girl, Beth Beasley, who had loved him madly for four years, though he had never given her the slightest hope, grabbed him by the arm, led him away from the rest, explained the error in his costume and urged him to hurry home and get the right coat.